madamogarte/atlantic-housing-analysis/README.md

 ---

 ###  License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see [LICENSE](https://github.com/madamogarte/atlantic-housing-analysis/blob/main/LICENSE) file for details

 ---